wjfu99/EPI-HGNN/README.md

-# Mobility Data Driven Privacy-preserving Model For COVID-19 Case Detection
+# (TIST) Mobility Data Driven Privacy-preserving Model for Detecting High Risk Infection Cases

 This is the Pytorch implementation of the privacy-preserving model for COVID-19 case detection.